jpreecedev/developerhandbook/src/pages/protect-website-using-passportjs-jwt/index.md

 }
 ```

-This will make available only `BASE_API_URL` environment variable to the client.
+This will make available only our `BASE_API_URL` environment variable to the client.
 Each time we want to expose an environment variable to the client, we need to add it here to the list.
 This is intentional, because we don't want to accidentally leak all our secrets to our users!
 Be sure to re-run `npm run dev` for the change to take effect!

+<div class="alert alert-warning">You could write a clever function here that automatically loads all environment variables, but I strongly recommend against it, as you risk exposing your secrets to the client.
+I recommend being intentional here and only exposing exactly what you want to expose.</div>

 With the registration code now in place, go to your browser (`http://localhost:3000/register`), and enter some registration details (and remember these for later!).